Jessica Hynes: Career

 In early 2007, Hynes took a lead role in the film Magicians, starring alongside comic duo David Mitchell and Robert Webb.
 She provided the voice of Mafalda Hopkirk in Harry Potter and the Order of the Phoenix.

 She played Joan Redfern in the 2007 Doctor Who episodes "Human Nature" and "The Family of Blood".
 She then appeared in part two of the story "The End of Time", playing a character named Verity Newman, who is Joan's great-granddaughter.
 Hynes appeared in Big Finish's Eighth Doctor audio adventure "Invaders from Mars", with her Spaced colleague Simon Pegg.
 She starred in Son of Rambow (credited as Jessica Stevenson), playing Mary Proudfoot opposite the star of the film, Bill Milner.
 In November 2007, BBC One released Learners, a comedy drama television movie which Hynes starred in and wrote.

-In 2008 she appeared in a revival of Alan Ayckbourn's The Norman Conquests at the Old Vic.
-In 2009 she made her Broadway début in the play's transfer and was nominated for a Tony Award for her performance.
-The show itself won a Tony for best revival that year.
+In 2008, she appeared in a revival of Alan Ayckbourn's The Norman Conquests at the Old Vic.
+In 2009 she made her Broadway debut in the play's transfer and was nominated for a Tony Award for her performance.
+The show itself won a Tony Award for best revival that year.

 Hynes appeared as a "right-on" PR person, Siobhan Sharpe, in the London Olympics centred satire Twenty Twelve, of which the first series screened on BBC Four in 2011, moving to BBC Two in spring 2012.
 A further series was screened in July 2012.
 She reprised the role in the 2014 series W1A for which she won a BAFTA.